Coretta Scott King: Assassination of her husband

 Robert F. Kennedy promised her that he would help "any way" he could.
 King was told to not go ahead and agree to Kennedy's offer by Southern Christian Leadership Conference members, who told her about his presidential ambitions.
 She ignored the warnings and went along with his request.
 On April 5, 1968, King arrived in Memphis to retrieve her husband's body and decided that the casket should be kept open during the funeral with the hope that her children would realize upon seeing his body that he would not be coming home.
 King called photographer Bob Fitch and asked for documentation to be done, having known him for years.
 On April 7, 1968, former Vice President Richard Nixon visited King and recalled his first meeting with her husband in 1955.
 Nixon also went to Martin Luther King Jr.'s funeral on April 9, 1968, but did not walk in the procession.
 Nixon believed participating in the procession would be "grandstanding".

 On April 8, 1968, King and her children headed a march with sanitation workers that her husband had planned to carry out before his death.
 After the marchers reached the staging area at the Civic Center Plaza in front of Memphis City Hall, onlookers proceeded to take pictures of King and her children but stopped when she addressed everyone at a microphone.
-She said that despite the Martin Luther King Jr. being away from his children at times, "his children knew that Daddy loved them, and the time that he spent with them was well spent."
+She said that despite Martin Luther King Jr. being away from his children at times, "his children knew that Daddy loved them, and the time that he spent with them was well spent."
 Prior to Martin's funeral, Jacqueline Kennedy met with her.
 The two spent five minutes together and despite the short visit, Coretta called it comforting.
 King's parents arrived from Alabama.
 Robert and Ethel Kennedy came, the latter being embraced by King.
 King and her sister-in-law Christine King Farris tried to prepare the children for seeing Martin's body.
 With the end of the funeral service, King led her children and mourners in a march from the church to Morehouse College, her late husband's alma mater.